 - both Transalta and Capital Power are estopped or barred by res judicata from taking positions in the current arbitration that are inconsistent with the determinations made in the previous arbitration; and

-- the 2011 award is binding on the parties in the current arbitration to the extent that the requisite elements of res judicata and issue estoppel are found by the arbitral panel to exist.
+- the 2011 award is binding on the parties in the current arbitration to the extent that the requisite elements of res judicata and issue estoppel are found to exist by the arbitral panel.

-For the purpose of selling drugs in the United States, Apotex obtained ‘quasi-import licences’ called abbreviated new drug applications, or ANDAs, which were approved by the FDA in the United States.
-There were, however, two versions: tentatively approved ANDAs and finally approved ANDAs.
+For the purpose of selling drugs in the United States, Apotex obtained ‘quasi-import licences’ called abbreviated new drug applications (ANDAs), which were approved by the Food and Drug Administration (FDA) in the United States.
+There were two versions, however: tentatively approved ANDAs and finally approved ANDAs.
 The first version had been considered in an earlier Apotex arbitration.
-There the tribunal ruled the tentatively approved ANDAs were not investments for the purpose of NAFTA, and Apotex therefore did not have a valid NAFTA claim.
+There the tribunal ruled that the tentatively approved ANDAs were not investments for the purpose of NAFTA, and Apotex therefore did not have a valid NAFTA claim.

-The FDA had issued import alerts related to concerns about the quality of drugs produced at two Apotex Canadian manufacturing plants.
-As a result there was no sale of Apotex drugs in the United States for two years.
+The FDA had issued import alerts relating to concerns about the quality of drugs produced at two Apotex manufacturing plants in Canada.
+As a result, there were no sales of Apotex drugs in the United States for two years.

-Apotex filed a claim under NAFTA alleging that the import alerts issued by the FDA infringed certain protections guaranteed to Apotex under NAFTA by way of the MFN provisions of NAFTA Article 1103.
+Apotex filed a claim under NAFTA, alleging that the import alerts issued by the FDA infringed certain protections guaranteed to Apotex under NAFTA by way of the most-favoured nation provisions of Article 1103.

-The US objected to the application on the ground that Apotex’s finally approved ANDAs were not within the definition of investment as set out in NAFTA Article 1139.
-This position was based on the previous arbitration decision in which the tribunal found that tentatively approved ANDAs were not investments for the purpose of NAFTA Chapter 11 claims.
+The United States objected to the application on the ground that Apotex’s finally approved ANDAs were not within the definition of investment as set out in Article 1139 of NAFTA.
+This position was based on a previous arbitration decision in which the tribunal found that tentatively approved ANDAs were not investments for the purpose of NAFTA Chapter 11 claims.

-The tribunal found that the doctrine of res judicata did apply referring to Grynberg v.
-Grenadaand other authorities.
-However, Arbitrator J William Rowley, appointed by the claimants, dissented on the basis that there is a difference between the two arbitrations.
-While the parties were the same, the first Apotex award did not decide, and did not need to decide, whether Apotex’s finally approved ANDAs were to be characterised as property for the purpose of NAFTA Article 1139.
+The tribunal found that the doctrine of res judicata did applym referring to Grynberg v.
+Grenada and other authorities.
+However, arbitrator J William Rowley, appointed by the claimants, dissented on the basis that there is a difference between the two arbitrations.
+Although the parties were the same, the first Apotex award did not decide, and did not need to decide, whether Apotex’s finally approved ANDAs were to be characterised as property for the purpose of Article 1139 of NAFTA.

-The regulator has some additional tools.
+Energy regulators have additional tools.
 A regulator is not bound by an arbitration decision and will often apply a different test – a public interest test.
-For example, in determining costs, a regulator will consider the impact on ratepayers.
-An arbitration, on the other hand, would likely only consider the impact on the parties.
+For example, in determining costs, a regulator will consider the effect on ratepayers.
+An arbitration, on the other hand, would probably only consider the effect on the parties.

-The best example of this principle is two recent decisions – one from Ontarioand one from Alberta – where the regulator refused to accept as a cost for rate-making purposes the decision of an independent arbitrator.
+The best examples of this principle are two decisions – one from Ontario and one from Alberta – in which the regulator refused to accept the decision of an independent arbitrator as a cost for rate-making purposes.

-The Board recognised the constraints on OPG but nonetheless held that ratepayers were only required to bear reasonable costs.
-An appeal to the Ontario Divisional Court upheld the C$145 reduction, stating that the Board must have the freedom to reconsider current compensations arrangements in order to protect the public interest.
-That decision was overturned by the Ontario Court of Appeal, which held that the costs were committed costs fixed by collective agreements and the Board had violated a fundamental principle of the prudence test, namely whether an investment or expenditure decision is prudent must be based on the facts available at the time.
+The Ontario Energy Board recognised the constraints on OPG but nonetheless held that ratepayers were only required to bear reasonable costs.
+An appeal to the Ontario Divisional Court upheld the C$145 million reduction, stating that the Board must have the freedom to reconsider current compensation arrangements to protect the public interest.
+That decision was overturned by the Ontario Court of Appeal, which held that the costs were committed costs fixed by collective agreements and that the Board had violated a fundamental principle of the prudence test, namely whether an investment or expenditure decision is prudent must be based on the facts available at the time.
 The Board cannot use hindsight.

 The ATCO case in Alberta is similar to the Power Workers case.
-In the Alberta case, the utility had asked the Utilities Commission to approve a special charge to the ratepayers that would cover an unfunded pension liability of C$157 million.
+In the former, ATCO had asked the Utilities Commission to approve a special charge to ratepayers that would cover an unfunded pension liability of C$157 million.
 Those costs included a cost-of-living allowance that was set in advance each year by an independent administrator.
-The allowance was set at 100 per cent of the consumer price index.
-As in Power Workers, the Alberta utility argued that this was a committed cost set by an independent authority and was therefore a prudent expenditure by the utility.
-The Alberta Commission disagreed and reduced the cost-of-living allowance to 50 per cent of the consumer price index.
+The allowance was set at 100 percent of the consumer price index.
+As in Power Workers, ATCO argued that this was a committed cost set by an independent authority and, therefore, was a prudent expenditure by the utility.
+The Alberta Commission disagreed and reduced the cost-of-living allowance to 50 per cent of the consumer price index (CPI).

-In disallowing part of the expense, the Commission relied on evidence that an escalator equal to 100 per cent of CPI was high by industry standards.
-The utility appealed to the Alberta Court of Appeal, which upheld the Commission’s decision.
+In disallowing part of the expense, the Commission relied on evidence that an escalator equal to 100 per cent of the CPI was high by industry standards.
+ATCO appealed to the Alberta Court of Appeal, which upheld the Commission’s decision.

-The ATCO decision and the Power Workers decision have both been appealed to the Supreme Court of Canada.
+The ATCO decision and the Power Workers decision were both appealed to the Supreme Court of Canada.
 They were heard jointly in 2015 and the Court upheld the regulator.